-- SNAP-Ed services that take place in partnership with retailers may only do so at retail sites (grocers, markets, restaurants) that both accept WIC and SNAP benefits and demonstrate significant patronage by low-income individuals and families (e.g., retail sites located in census tracts where at least 50% of persons have gross incomes that are equal to or less than 185% of the Federal poverty threshold). - Talk with your MFF Project Manager about other potential sites that do not fit or meet the above requirements.
+- SNAP-Ed services that take place in partnership with retailers may only do so at retail sites (grocers, markets, restaurants) that accept WIC and/or SNAP benefits and demonstrate significant patronage (or likelihood of significant patronage) by low-income individuals and families (e.g., retail sites located in census tracts where at least 50% of persons have gross incomes that are equal to or less than 185% of the Federal poverty threshold). - Talk with your MFF Project Manager about other potential sites that do not fit or meet the above requirements.